God is not capable of failing us…. God is not capable of making mistakes… and He is absolutely, indescribably in love with us.

 When your pain seems so strong…… when there appears to be no light at the end of the tunnel, trust in His truth….
 He is working, and He will finish the work He has started.

-He will come through, and in a way we will never see coming.
+He will come through, and a lot of times in a way we will never see coming.

 Our feelings, our fears, and even our thoughts will lie to us.
 They will tell us that God will not come through, so we need to do it ourselves.